isomerpages/imda-betterinternet/_who-we-are/What we do.md

 *   Co-develop digital literacy and wellness resources with community partners

-*   Convene partners in the people, private and/or pubic (3P) sectors to serve as channels for public education outreach efforts under the ambit of the Digital for
+*   Convene partners in the people, private and/or public (3P) sectors to serve as channels for public education outreach efforts under the ambit of the Digital for
 Life movement